vizv/scripts/docs/adv-rumors.rst

 ==========

 .. dfhack-tool::
-    :summary: Improves the rumors menu in adventure mode.
+    :summary: Improves the conversation menus in Adventure mode.
-    :tags: unavailable
+    :tags: adventure interface

-In adventure mode, start a conversation with someone and then run this tool to improve the "Bring up specific incident or rumor" menu.
-Specifically, this tool will:
+In adventure mode, start a conversation with someone and then run this tool to improve the "Bring up specific incident or rumor" menu and all other similar menus.
+This tool will:

-- Move entries into a single line to improve readability
-- Add a "slew" keyword for filtering, making it easy to find your kills and not your companions'
-- Trim repetitive words from the text
+- Adds all words to keywords for easier filtering/searching everywhere
+- slay/slain/slew keywords for all relevant instances

 Usage
 -----